gilramir/objregexp/README.md

 Regular expressions are convenient mechanisms for parsing strings.
 But what if you aren't analyzing strings?
-"Object" regular expressions are a way to use regular expressions on slices of arbitrary objects instead of strings.
+"Object regular expressions" are a way to use regular expressions on slices of arbitrary objects instead of strings.

+# Usage

 This library uses Go generics.
 The objects involved in the regular must satisfy the "comparable" constraint.